harleyjwilson/dotfiles/README.md

 # Dotfiles

 **Dotfiles** is an ongoing collection of my Mac development setup and configurations files.
-It is sparse at the moment but no doubt it will update as I go.
-I'm writing this as prepare to update my Mac.
-Hopefully it will come in handy as I go.
+I have just updated it after moving to my new laptop, and included the use of Homebrew's Brewfile to install everything.
+I plan on developing a script to move the dotfiles to their relevant place.

 ## Checklist